faaabio1618/filippi.dev/tutorials/clippify/index.markdown

 ## The Goal

-Numerous upsell and cross-sell apps empower merchants to enhance their average order value.
-However, what if our objective was to persuade customers to simply complete the purchase of items already in their cart?
-What if Clippy™ could make a comeback and convince our customers that the papaya shirt in their cart is indeed the best choice they could make?

-## The Approach

 ![Goal Plot](/tutorials/clippify/goal-plot.svg)

 Our approach involves creating a Checkout UI extension that establishes a connection with the app's API.
 This API will